This post may contain affiliate links. For more information, please see our affiliate policy.

 Notes

-- Vanilla: ½ vanilla bean, split, may be substituted for the vanilla extract.
+- Vanilla: ½ vanilla bean, split, may be substituted for the vanilla extract in the pastry cream.

 - Fruit: Choose an assortment of different types, colors, and shapes.
 You could also decorate on a theme such as tropical (pineapple, kiwi, mango) or winter citrus (red grapefruit, blood orange, and clementine).